Mahankali (film): Release and reception

-The film was initially scheduled to release in February 2013.
+The film was initially scheduled for release in February 2013.

 Sushil Rao of The Times of India rated the film two out of five stars and said that "Killing.
 Killing.
 And killing.
 That is the only thing that happens all through the movie".
 A critic from 123 Telugu said that "Mahankaali is a routine and boring cop saga".
 Bojja Kumar of Filmibeat said that the film is only for Rajasekhar fans.